Ji-Hwan Bae Preview, Player Props: Pirates vs. Cardinals

 Ji-Hwan Bae At The Plate

-- Bae has had an RBI in 13 games this year (17.8%), including six multi-RBI outings (8.2%).
-He has also driven in three or more of his team's runs in one contest.
+- In 18.9% of his games this season, Bae has had at least one RBI.
+He's picked up more than one in 8.1% and driven in three or more of his team's runs in one contest.

-- He has scored in 28 games this season, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.